akeneo/pim-docs/cloud_edition/flexibility_mode/docs/crontasks.rst

 Crontasks settings
 ==================

-You'll find here some infos about crontasks management in Akeneo PIM Flexibility Edition:
+You'll find here some info about crontasks management in Akeneo PIM Flexibility Edition:

 1. Default provided CRON tasks use a custom wrapper script defined by *SHELL* that calls the PIM `bin/console` command.